sungsoo-ahn/2025/_posts/2025-04-28-test-time-training-for-long-contexts.md

 # 1. Challenges in long context understanding for Large Language Models (LLMs)

-Lengthy sequences, often extending to millions of tokens, are prevalent in real-world applications such as long-form books <d-cite key="kočiský2017narrativeqareadingcomprehensionchallenge"></d-cite>, weeks or months of multi-turn conversations <d-cite key="feng2021sequencetosequenceapproachdialoguestate"></d-cite><d-cite key="wu2024longmemevalbenchmarkingchatassistants"></d-cite><d-cite key="cho2024spectrumspeakerenhancedpretraininglong"></d-cite>, high-resolution video <d-cite key="tapaswi2016movieqaunderstandingstoriesmovies"></d-cite> or audio signals, and multimodal applications <d-cite key="zhang2024longclipunlockinglongtextcapability"></d-cite>.
+Lengthy sequences, often spanning millions of tokens, are prevalent in real-world applications such as long-form books <d-cite key="kočiský2017narrativeqareadingcomprehensionchallenge"></d-cite>, weeks or months of multi-turn conversations <d-cite key="feng2021sequencetosequenceapproachdialoguestate"></d-cite><d-cite key="wu2024longmemevalbenchmarkingchatassistants"></d-cite><d-cite key="cho2024spectrumspeakerenhancedpretraininglong"></d-cite>, high-resolution video or audio signals <d-cite key="tapaswi2016movieqaunderstandingstoriesmovies"></d-cite>, and multimodal scenarios <d-cite key="zhang2024longclipunlockinglongtextcapability"></d-cite>.
 Expanding the context window enables models to capture dependencies across broader spans of text, enhancing coherence, comprehension, and accuracy in tasks that demand reasoning over extended content.

 The limited context window of LLMs often hampers their ability to fully grasp a user's query or task input and deliver optimal performance.
-This limitation introduces several challenges:
+Modern long context LLMs have extended the size of their context windows to 128K, 200K, or even 2M tokens.
+However, this introduces several challenges:

 - The computational complexity of the self-attention mechanism grows quadratically with the context length, restricting the model's capacity to handle extended texts efficiently.